 - Now Obtain updated software from your printer manufacturers and reinstall only the items you need.

-- Check if this helps to fix print spooler problem.
+- Check if this helps to fix the print spooler problem.

 Did these solutions help to fix print spooler service keeps stopping on Windows 10?
 Let us know on comments below.